-The team from the Centre for Enhancing Learning through Technology (CELT) provide training to enhance your use of the various learning technologies available at DMU via a number of different routes.
+The Digital Learning and Teaching team (formerly CELT) provide training to enhance your use of the various learning technologies available at DMU via a number of different routes.

-If you have questions after using the multi-modal resources provided on this page and you are unable to attend a drop-in:
+If you have questions after using the multi-modal resources provided on this page:

 It is recommended that the Microsoft Teams Live Event option is only used for running meetings and conferences, not for teaching sessions.